pSeven Enterprise deployment¶

 no_root_squash

 flag and must be owned by the user with UID 11111 who has full access.
-See Data storage directories.
+See Data storage directories. - Disk quota support is required to enable storage quotas in pSeven Enterprise.
+See Enabling storage quota for an example.

 Data segregation